fschulze/mr.developer/README.rst

   they are dirty instead of asking interactively.

 ``update-git-submodules``
   This defaults to ``always``.
-If it's ``always``, then all submodules present in each package in develompent will be registered and updated on checkout and on updates via the develop command.
-If you don't want to initialize any submodule of any package, set value to ``never``.
-If you set the value to ``checkout``, submodules will be updated only he first time, so the ``develop up`` command will not pull content from the submodule.
+If it's ``always``, then submodules present in each package in develompent will be registered and updated on checkout and new ones on updates via the develop command.
+If you don't want to initialize any submodule, set value to ``never``.
+If you set the value to ``checkout``, code inside submodules will be pulled only the first time, so the ``develop up`` command will leave the submodule empty.
 Note that update only initializes new submodules, it doesn't pull newest code from original submodule repo.

-  packages in develop mode are updated during each buildout run.
-If set to ``force``, then packages are updated even when they are dirty instead of asking interactively.

 ``always-accept-server-certificate``
   This defaults to ``false``.
 If it's ``true``, invalid server